TheStarryByte/hello-world/README.md

-i finised te data couse and now im practicing more python and laeraning ml more and studying sat math , french and math recently i have been more focusing on math only exactly algebra i need to focus on ai ml and french again more
+i finised te data couse and now im practicing more python and laeraning ml more and studying sat math , french and math recently i have been more focusing on math only exactly algebra i need to focus on ai ml and french again more recntly i have been busy only studying mayh for now